corupta/drag-drop-list-react/README.md

 Check out the codes of the demos, to see some examples and get a basic understanding of how this library works.

 I'm trying to make it as extensive as possible, so feel free to contact me if you are looking for some new features.

+Here are some notes, that may help your reasoning about this library:

+- `clone: true` means there is no remove function.
+- `clone: false` means there is a remove function.

+- `scrollable: true` means dragName and dropName are the same, and different from empty string.
+- `scrollable: false` means dragName and dropName are not the same or they are both empty strings.

+- It is meaningless to pass an insertItem function if the dragName is empty.
+- Giving an empty dragName means items in the list are not draggable.
+- (The list can still be droppable)

+- It is meaningless to pass a removeItem function or dropFunc function if the dropName is empty.
+- Giving an empty dropName means the list is not droppable.
+- (The items in the list can still be draggable)

+- Important Note: If you are going to use overflow style for the list, don't put it in the class, but the list itself via the style prop.

+- Implementing a trash list:

+    - Make a list with no dragName but with a dropName.
+    - Don't pass an insert function.
+    - You will probably want to implement a dropFunc function.
+    - That's because, although the list is a trashlist (whatever gets dropped is destroyed) there is a blank (ghost) item seen on the list when you drag an item over but do not drop.
+    - (This blank item is determined by the dropFunc function)

+- Implementing dragDropListception:

+    - A DragDropList can have another DragDropList as its item.
+    - However, beware that requires extra implementation for you.
+    - That's because, when an item is dropped to a DragDropList inside another, you need to update both the item and the parent DragDropList.
+    - What's more your dropFunc function must make a new gid (myGid prop), everytime the child DragDropList is copied.

+- Creating a grid of items:

+    - Sorry, that's not possible right now.
+    - Your items can have different height / width / margin / paddings.
+    - But, the current version only supports creating horizontal lists.
+    - I may implement a vertical version later, contact me if you are interested in this.
+    - Yet, implementing a version that can have items with different widths/heights/margins as a grid is very hard.
+    - (That will probably require me to write another virtual DOM alongisde react's)
+    - What's more, I'm not sure how this should act like.
+    - (For example, are items going to fill up spaces between others, and etc.)
+    - Contact me, if you have any ideas, or want such feature.
+    - Note: Implementing a version for creating a grid of items with same width / height / margin is very easy actually.
+    - So, contact me if you are interested in such feature.